JuliaLang/julia/JuliaSyntax/README.md

 ## Rust-analyzer

-`rust-analyzer` seems to be very close to what I'm buildin here, and has come to the same conclusions on green tree layout with explicit trivia nodes.
+`rust-analyzer` seems to be very close to what I'm building here, and has come to the same conclusions on green tree layout with explicit trivia nodes.
 Their document on internals [here](https://github.com/rust-analyzer/rust-analyzer/blob/master/docs/dev/syntax.md)